-In a hurry or just need a simple direction?
-If you are already familiar with Elementor and just need to know where to find the Template Import / Export options?
-Click the button below.
+In a hurry or just need to know where to find the Template Import / Export options?

 The following is a simple and basic step-by-step to creating and sharing templates using the Elementor Page Builder for WordPress.
 This post has been designed to help familiarise yourself with the process, prior to venturing off on your own.

 Please note that you can build templates from scratch or adjust an existing one.
 The process involves generating a .JSON / Zipped file.

 A good exercise for unraveling how Elementor works is to deconstruct an existing template that you like.